sbiales/multiconer/README.md

 This is an implementation of multilingual complex named entity recognition as described in the SemEval 2023 Task 2: MultiCoNER II task description.

 ## Setup
 This repository was written using Python 3.8.10 on Windows.
+It requires at least Python 3.7 (for the `evaluate` package)

 When cloning this repository, first install all dependencies in your environment.